BazzaCuda/MinimalistMediaPlayer/README.md

 3. I like to experiment with different ways of separating out the User Interface definition from the general program logic and how application-wide variables should be handled.
 For this project, all three are still located in main.pas, but on a much larger project with multiple units, the way I've separated them out could be adopted, placing them all in separate units.
 My only criticism of Delphi, going all the way back to v1, is the way it (and all the many books) encourages all code to be contained within the form's unit and event handler procedures.
 It's taken us too long to finally break away from that paradigm, in my opinion.

 4. Despite falling in love with Delphi since the moment I unboxed v1, I loathe and detest BEGIN...END with a passion {I definitely have Curly Brace Envy}.
 As such, I try to find ways to make my code look much neater, which includes not have every END on a separate line.

+5. All methods that I write (as opposed to IDE-created event handler procedures, etc.) are defined as functions.

 I present all this merely as food for thought; I'm not expecting the industry to suddenly adopt my bizarre coding strategies.
 You may find some little inspiration to do things slightly differently though to how you've traditionally written code.
 And if not, as least you've been forewarned!